-Inertia and momentum are two concept involved in the study of motion of solid bodies.
-Momentum and inertia are used to describe the current state of the object.
-Both inertia and momentum are concepts related to the mass of the object.
-Inertia and momentum are relativistic variants, which mean the equations for calculating these properties vary when the velocity of the object approaches the speed of light.
-However, Inertia and momentum plays a very important role in both Newtonian mechanics (classical mechanics) and relativistic mechanics.
+Inertia and momentum are two concepts in the study of the motion of solid bodies.
+Momentum and inertia are useful in describing the current state of an object.
+Both inertia and momentum are concepts that relate to the mass of the object.
+Moreover, these terms are relativistic variants, which mean the equations for calculating these properties vary when the velocity of the object approaches the speed of light.
+However, they play a very important role in both Newtonian mechanics (classical mechanics) and relativistic mechanics.

 Momentum is a vector.
 We can define it as the product of the velocity and the inertial mass of the object.
 Newton’s second law mainly focuses on momentum.
 The original form of the second law states that;

 we can write it in terms of velocity change as: